Teleport Policy | Teleport

 Getting started with Teleport Policy

-Access Graph is a feature of the Teleport Policy product that is only available to Teleport Enterprise customers.
+Teleport Policy is a separately licensed product and is available to Teleport Enterprise customers.
+Access Graph is a major capability of Teleport Policy that visually shows the relationships of policies of users, groups, and computing resources.

 After logging into the Teleport UI, go to the Management tab.
-If enabled, Access Graph options can be found under the Permission Management section.
+If enabled, Teleport Policy’s Access Graph options can be found under the Permission Management section.

 Note: For managed Enterprise customers, Teleport Policy is enabled by default.